“Vark Haverzhutyan" ("Conduct of Eternity")

 Sculptor: D. Yerevantsi

-On April 23, 2012, a bronze sculpture "Conduct of Eternity" by French sculptor David Yerevantsi was unveiled in Yerevan's Circular park, near the Moskovyan-Teryan crossroad.
+On April 23, 2012, a bronze sculpture "Conduct of Eternity" by sculptor David Yerevantsi was unveiled in Yerevan's Circular park, near the Moskovyan-Teryan crossroad.
 The monument was made in Prague.

 A monument called 'Conduct of Eternity' was erected in Yerevan for women who have preserved the largest handwritten book in the Armenian language, the“Msho Charntir” or Mush homiliary.